Heparin: Mechanism of action

 The conformational change in AT on heparin-binding mediates its inhibition of factor Xa.
 For thrombin inhibition, however, thrombin must also bind to the heparin polymer at a site proximal to the pentasaccharide.
 The highly negative charge density of heparin contributes to its very strong electrostatic interaction with thrombin.
 The formation of a ternary complex between AT, thrombin, and heparin results in the inactivation of thrombin.
 For this reason, heparin's activity against thrombin is size-dependent, with the ternary complex requiring at least 18 saccharide units for efficient formation.
 In contrast, antifactor Xa activity via AT requires only the pentasaccharide-binding site.

 This size difference has led to the development of low-molecular-weight heparins (LMWHs) and fondaparinux as anticoagulants.
 Fondaparinux targets anti-factor Xa activity rather than inhibiting thrombin activity, to facilitate a more subtle regulation of coagulation and an improved therapeutic index.
 It is a synthetic pentasaccharide, whose chemical structure is almost identical to the AT binding pentasaccharide sequence that can be found within polymeric heparin and heparan sulfate.

 With LMWH and fondaparinux, the risk of osteoporosis and heparin-induced thrombocytopenia (HIT) is reduced.
 Monitoring of the activated partial thromboplastin time is also not required and does not reflect the anticoagulant effect, as APTT is insensitive to alterations in factor Xa.

 Danaparoid, a mixture of heparan sulfate, dermatan sulfate, and chondroitin sulfate can be used as an anticoagulant in patients having developed HIT.
 Because danaparoid does not contain heparin or heparin fragments, cross-reactivity of danaparoid with heparin-induced antibodies is reported as less than 10%.

-The effects of heparin are measured in the lab by the partial thromboplastin time (aPTT), one of the measures of the time it takes the blood plasma to clot.
+The effects of heparin are measured in the lab by the activated partial thromboplastin time (aPTT), one of the measures of the time it takes the blood plasma to clot.
 Partial thromboplastin time should not be confused with prothrombin time, or PT, which measures blood clotting time through a different pathway of the coagulation cascade.